MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ## Pattern examples

-### Example HPC architectures

-There are many different ways to design and implement your HPC architecture on Azure.
-HPC applications can scale to thousands of compute cores, extend on-premises clusters, or run as a 100% cloud-native solution.

-The following scenarios outline a few of the common ways HPC solutions are built.
+These example outline a few of the common ways that mission-critical solutions are built.

 <ul class="columns is-multiline has-margin-left-none has-margin-bottom-none has-padding-top-medium">
     <li class="column is-one-third has-padding-top-small-mobile has-padding-bottom-small">